 - 100% certified sustainable palm oil by 2022

 - 100% GAP standards for broiler chickens by 2026

 - We are working with our suppliers to increase the procurement of Global Animal Partnership (GAP) certified chicken, and the adoption of higher welfare practices within the industry.
 Our suppliers are continually improving and transitioning to best practices, abiding by regulatory standards as defined by the Canadian Food Inspection Agency, and industry guidelines in cooperation with industry associations, such as Chicken Farmers of Canada, and third-party certifications, such as GAP.
-Some of these standards, such as controlled atmospheric stunning, have been fully adopted as a best practice by our partner suppliers.

 - Maintain a minimum of 50% certified sustainable seafood